Insality/defold-lang/README.md

 ## Use Cases

 Read the [Use Cases](USE_CASES.md) file to see several examples of how to use the this module in your Defold game development projects.

-## FAQ

-Read the [FAQ](FAQ.md) file to see the answers to frequently asked questions about the module.

 ## License